 The Ring Floodlight Cam records Full HD 1080p video - both when streaming live and when it detects motion - and saves a clip to the cloud for future reference.

 The quality is very good indeed: colours are natural and movement is smooth.
 The field of view is generous too, and one of the widest-angle we've seen on an outdoor camera.
 However, it only has digital zoom, so when you pinch-to-zoom in via your smartphone, the quality does take a considerable knock.

 Night-time quality does take a dip in quality once again, but the addition of the two bright floodlights helps to illuminate a good portion of the view so you can still see what's going on.
 Depending on where you have your camera installed will determine just how much of an area you can see at night.
 For us that meant just a small area of our driveway.

 In a similar way to the Video Doorbell 2, the Floodlight Cam allows you to talk to any visitors to your home, either to let them know you're away or tell them where they can go if they're unwanted.

 Sound quality from the camera is very good indeed - and loud.
 When we spoke through it to a member of our family, they were convinced the rest of the street would be able to hear us.

 The built-in microphone is able to pick up sound from visitors from a long distance too.
 The distance between the camera and our front door is quite far, yet we were able to hear people perfectly when speaking to them through the app.

 If you're away from home and you do notice pesky intruders, not only will they be illuminated by the floodlights, but you can make the rest of your neighbourhood aware of their presence by activating the built-in siren.
-It's sure to scare any unwanted guests off and wake the neighbours so they can see what's causing all the commotion.
-You can show how sorry you are with some flowers, chocolate and a bottle of wine later.
+It's sure to scare any unwanted guests and wake the neighbours so they can see what's causing all the commotion.
+You can show how sorry you are with some flowers, chocolate and a bottle of wine later on.

 - £2.50/month or £25/year thereafter (£8/£80 respectively for multiple product setup)